 Registering as a co-operative

 Until 2012, each state had separate laws governing co-operatives.
 The National Co-operatives Law has replaced the various state legislations, but registration continues to be done through state registries.
 In NSW, the registry which is based in Bathurst comes under the Department of Fair Trading.
-The Victorian equivalent comes under Consumer Affairs Victoria.
-Our experience has been that the process of registration is quicker and easier in Victoria than in NSW.
 The Business Council of Co-operatives & Mutuals (BCCM) is advocating to improve the registration process in NSW.
 BCCM is a key partner of SILC.

 SILC member co-operatives will typically be small, non-distributing co-operatives.
 The registration process involves:

 NDIS funding is conditional on compliance with National Disability Service Standards and other laws and regulations that govern businesses.
 SILC will be able to act as a Service Provider for Corporate Members.
 If you use SILC as Service Provider the board of your corporate member will need to adopt or vary SILC’s policies and procedures and ensure they are complied with.
 Corporate members will normally undertake governance and often many other elements of the service themselves.

 Some corporate members may want to register as an NDIS Service Provider.
 It requires having a wide range of policies and procedures in place and obtaining Third Party Verification that the Service Provider complies with State (until 2018) and National Disability Service Standards.